tstatler/doctools/guides/node/releasenotes/README.md

 ## 18 Decemeber 2013 -- version 1.0.11

-Upgrade Node.js version to 0.10.22.
-New applications will run on Node.js v0.10.22.
-Existing
-applications will run on v0.8.26.

-If you republish your current application, running v0.8.26, you need to upgrade your application to use v0.10.22 by modifying your `package.json` file.
-Set the `engines` field, which is a dictionary of key-value pairs, with a `node` key and its value as `0.10.22`.
-For example, add the following to your `package.json` file:
+Node.js has been upgraded to [Node.js v0.10.22](http://blog.nodejs.org/2013/11/12/node-v0-10-22-stable/) from v0.8.26.
+This version contains a fix for the ["infamous Walmart leak"](https://groups.google.com/forum/#!topic/nodejs/dVn_WcfT5qk), a [uvlib update](https://github.com/joyent/libuv/releases/tag/v0.10.19), and generally increased performance and stability.
+Developers are strongly encouraged to update their Node applications to be compatible with this version of Node.js.

+To ease migration of Node applications to this new version, applications **currently deployed** on Node.ACS will continue to use v0.8.26 and function as before.
+If you republish your application to Node.ACS, you will get an error explaining that you should upgrade and test your application with 0.10.22, and republish it.

+If you choose not to upgrade, and want to continue using 0.8.26, specify that version in the [`engines`](https://npmjs.org/doc/json.html#engines) key of your project's package.json file, and republish to ACS:

-    "engines": {"node": "0.10.22"}
+	"engines": {
+		"node": "0.8.26"
+	}

+All newly published Node applications will run on v0.10.22, by default.
+As with existing applications, you can always "downgrade" your Node.js runtime environment to 0.8.26, if necessary.

+To summarize: we strongly encourage you to upgrade and republish your application with v0.10.22 compatibility.
+If that's not possible, you can continue to publish updates to your application by specifying the 0.8.26 runtime engine in the package.json file.

-For more details, see the "Node.js Engine" section in [Standard Node.js Applications](http://docs.appcelerator.com/cloud/latest/#!/guide/node_standard).
+For more information, see the "Node.js Engine" section in [Standard Node.js Applications](http://docs.appcelerator.com/cloud/latest/#!/guide/node_standard).

 ## 6 December 2013 -- version 1.0.10